 Kajabi was founded by Kenny Rueter with the vision of giving creators a way to scale economically and achieve their financial goals and ambitions.
 On the platform, it’s called the “direct-to-creator economy” which is intended to represent earnings flowing directly from consumers to creators without any sort of intermediaries or interference.

-The company calls its customers “Heroes”, and there have been over 60,000 of them, ten percent of whom have reached $100,000 in revenue on the platform.
-Over 1.2 million digital products have been created, netting businesses on the platform a cool $6 billion in total revenue.
+The company calls its customers “Heroes”, and there have been over 100,000 of them, around ten percent of whom have reached $100,000 in revenue on the platform.
+Kajabi has created over a thousand millionaire creators, with over 1.2 million digital products created, netting businesses on the platform a cool $8 billion in total revenue and counting.

 Kajabi’s pricing structure immediately underlines who these “Heroes” are supposed to be—creators or digital entrepreneurs who already have an established customer base selling access to communities, online courses, coaching programs, or podcasts.
 You’re not going to be jumping on Kajabi if you’re just starting out—their pricing will eat very deeply into your revenues unless you’re pulling in at least a few thousand dollars a month.